 Study funding by boar hunting

-Joe grew up here in the mountains of the Te Urewera National Park - in modest circumstances and without electricity.
-He left his home in 1973 to study in Wellington.
+Joe grew up here in the mountains of Te Urewera National Park - in modest conditions and without electricity.
+In 1973 he left his home country to study in Wellington.
 Life in the big city was a big change for him, he says.
-"But my parents always encouraged me to educate."
+"But my parents always encouraged me to go to school."

 He had financed his studies through government funding - but also partly through the hunting of wild boars, which he brought as a hitchhiker to Wellington and sold there for good money.